 2. Reduce petrol pollution: walk or cycle to avoid using petrol consuming vehicles; at the very least use buses or trains to reduce petrol emissions from endless cars.

 3. Avoid plastics: utilise reusable or recyclable packaging wherever possible; try (reusable) fabric bags for shopping; use paper straws; purchase a re-usable non-plastic water bottle; avoid plastic based wraps such as “Clingfilm” (which can leak toxins straight into our food).
+Click here for a great reusable, biodegradable, chemical-free food wrap.

 4. Eat natural, organic foods as much as possible: this will reduce exposure to pesticides, hormones and antibiotics.
 Some studies also suggest that organic foods have higher levels of omega 3 fats, antioxidants and minerals.